kozabrada123/Lunars/README.md

 | 1500 | 1750 | Padawan  |
 | 1000 | 1500 | Neophyte |

-For a more in depth explanation of how the rating system works, take a look at the [Lunaro Rating Specification](assets/lunaro-rating-specification.pdf), [written by quonnz](#credits)
+For a more in depth explanation of how the rating system worked, take a look at the [Lunaro Rating Specification](assets/lunaro-rating-specification.pdf), [written by quonnz](#credits)

+### New, v2 ranking system

+Lunars v2 is based on the [Glicko-2 ranking system](https://en.wikipedia.org/wiki/Glicko_rating_system#Glicko-2_algorithm), which adds rank deviation (how unsure we are of a player's true rating) and rank volatility (how inconsistent a player is).

+Lunars v2 uses the same modification for player latency as Lunars v1.

+Lunars v2 also utilises the fractional rating period modification seen in [instant-glicko-2](https://github.com/gpluscb/instant-glicko-2) (and Lichess' system).

+This system wouldn't have been possible without the following resources:
+- [deepy/glicko2](https://github.com/deepy/glicko2) - helpful for writing the base glicko math in code
+- [gplusbc/instant-glicko-2](https://github.com/gpluscb/instant-glicko-2) and [So You Want To Use Glicko-2 For Your Game's Ratings](https://gist.github.com/gpluscb/302d6b71a8d0fe9f4350d45bc828f802) - fractional rating math, rating system theory

+A heartfelt thanks to their authors!

 ## Usage